Plsr/website-next/content/posts/2023-09-28-teaching-learning.md

 ### NOTES:
 - [x] This post itself is me explaining a concept I've heard before but never fully understood to myself: "If you want to fully understand something, teach it" & "If you can't explain it in simple terms, you have not understood it"
 - [ ] I use "things" a lot in here, check if it can be replaced
-- [ ] Should the additions placed in parentheses be footnotes?
+- [x] Should the additions placed in parentheses be footnotes?

+[^1]: This should be done by you directly, because it will be forgotten otherwise
+[^2]: In this situation, please admit that you don't know and either come back with something or find the solution together.
+Do not pretend you know because you feel like that as the "teacher" you have to.
+People will notice and it provides no value to anyone